kearutherford/BerkeleyForestsAnalytics/README.md

     exact):

     - **division:** Must be a character variable.
-Describes the ecodivision in which the data were collected (see “BLANK” section in “Background information for tree biomass estimates” below).
+Describes the ecodivision in which the data were collected (see “CA division and provinces” section in “Background information for tree biomass estimates (NSVB framework)” below).

     - **province:** Must be a character variable.
-Describes the province (within the ecodivision) in which the data were collected (see “BLANK” section in “Background information for tree biomass estimates” below).
+Describes the province (within the ecodivision) in which the data were collected (see “CA division and provinces” section in “Background information for tree biomass estimates (NSVB framework)” below).

     - **site:** Must be a character variable.
 Describes the broader location or forest where the data were collected.